'delicate piano writing, brilliantly executed by the pianist Kenji Fujimura' (Gramophone)

-Kenji's students have had tremendous success in examinations (AMEB, ABRSM, Trinity), radio broadcasts (3MBS-FM), VCE studies (including receiving perfect scores) and at many eisteddfods and competitions in Australia and abroad.
+Kenji's students have had tremendous success in examinations (AMEB, ABRSM, Trinity), radio broadcasts (3MBS-FM), VCE/HSC studies (including receiving perfect scores) and at many eisteddfods and competitions in Australia and abroad.

 Kenji continues to have an active schedule as an adjudicator of competitions in Australia and abroad, and as a consultant and advisor.
 He is frequently invited to give many workshops and masterclasses every year.